wfauriat/BayesArgMapping/tests/PROBABILITY_QUERY_TEST_SCENARIOS.md

 **Expected Behavior:**
 - Prior: P(Burglary) = 0.1%
-- Posterior: P(Burglary | John Calls = True) ≈ 0.5-1%
+- Posterior: P(Burglary | John Calls = True) ≈ **52-57%**
-- **Reasoning:** John calling provides weak evidence for burglary, but burglary is still very rare
+- **Reasoning:** This demonstrates competing explanations.
+Both burglary and earthquake can cause the alarm, which causes John to call.
+Burglary is a stronger cause (95% vs 29%) but earthquake is more common (0.2% vs 0.1%), so they balance to ~55%

 **Steps:**
 1. Import `burglary_alarm_network.json`